4. Arguments for the proposition, 3:1-4:7

 ex (ek) + gen. "depends on [the promise]" - out of, from [promise].
 See above.

-kecaristai (carizomai) perf. mid. "[God] in his grace gave" - has bestowed, granted as a favour.
+kecaristai (carizomai) perf. mid. "[God] in his grace gave" - [god has bestowed, granted it [to abraham by promise].
 The word is a derivative of "grace" and has a technical usage in law, eg. "deed something by will", Ridderbos.
 The perfect may express the ongoing consequences of God's grace to Abraham, so Bruce, but as Turner notes, the perfect in a narrative is aoristic, so "was graciously given", Barclay.

 "it" - "The inheritance".